 Would you like to make connections and experience opportunities few internships can offer?
 Are you interested in energy and climate advocacy, outreach, and program management?

 35-40 hours/week, $800 monthly stipend.
 Help obtaining college credit (if needed).

-Early September 2014- December 2014 or beyond; interns are expected to commit for a duration of 4 to 6 months.
+Late November – early December 2014 start; interns are expected to commit for a duration of 4 to 6 months.
 Specific dates are flexible; negotiable start and end dates.

-National Outreach & Membership Director, and Southeast Regional Coordinator.
-Position will require working and reporting remotely to at least one supervisor via phone, email, and Skype.
-If needed, travel for in-person meetings and summits.
+Both the National Executive Director and the Southeast Regional Coordinator.
+Position will require working and reporting remotely to the Southeast Regional Coordinator via phone, email, and Skype.
+If needed, travel for in-person meetings or events.

 The intern's position will be dynamic and include work in outreach, programs, fundraising, and event planning, such as: